 Yes, the mandatory financials, notes, and auditor’s opinion are all there.
 These are usually in black and white and small print.
 But the “financials ” have to sandwich in between many glossy pages with striking images, creative typography, colorful graphs, and artful prose from the Board, CEO and other officers

 In response to the non-mandatory gloss, report readers naturally ask: “What are they trying to tell me?”
 Or, more to the point, “What are they trying to sell me?”
 And, “Do I buy it?”

 Annual Reports to shareholders exist because governments everywhere regulate the public trading of ownership shares.
 Most regulatory bodies have a declared mission similar to that of the US Securities and Exchange Commission (SEC), which is

 “To protect investors, maintain fair, orderly, and efficient markets, and facilitate capital formation.”

 In the regulatory context, therefore, the Annual Report’s reason for being is to enable investors to make informed decisions when (1) buying, holding, and selling stock shares, and (2) when electing directors.

 Understanding these two points can rightfully be called Step 1 in learning how to read an annual report.

 Secondly: Understand the Annual Report Broader Purpose

 Readers know that the report authors—Board members and Corporate Officers—have a strong personal interest in helping investors make informed decisions and elect directors.
 To the authors, however, the Annual Report’s target audience extends well beyond the investment community.
-To the authors, the audience includes investors and also the company’s employees, customers, competitors, industry analysts, and even the general public.
+To the authors, certainly, the audience includes investors, the company’s employees, customers, competitors, industry analysts, and even the general public.